sangvo235/Algorithms-and-Data-Structures/README.md

-# Algorithms and Data Structures 👾🗃️
+# Data Structures and Algorithms 👾🗃️

-- Purpose: Repository for my algorithms and data structure learning/notes.
+- Purpose: Repository for my data structure and algorithms notes.
 - Language: Java.

+- Data Structure: a named location that can be used to store and organize data.
 - Algorithm: a collection of steps to solve a problem.
-- Data Structure: a named location that can be used to store and organize data.